 Divorce Strategic Planning

-If you are looking for a family lawyer and want to book a free 30 minute consultation, please contact us at (250) 388-9477.
+If you are looking for a family lawyer and want to book a 30 minute consultation, please contact us at (250) 388-9477.
 We have many offices across North America.

 You have decided that you and your spouse will not be able to resolve your differences and divorce is inevitable.
 Now what?
 How do you strategically set yourself up for your separation or divorce process?

 The decision to end a marriage or marriage-like relationship affects many aspects of your financial and personal life.
 A separation or divorce inevitably adds financial stress, legal stress and emotional stress.
-Planning your decisions carefully and discussing your legal and financial position with your advisors early on, and before you make any decisions with haste, can help you make informed decisions throughout the process.
+Planning your decisions carefully and discussing your legal and financial position with your advisers early on, and before you make any decisions with haste, can help you make informed decisions throughout the process.

 Each separation and divorce involves a unique set of facts as every relationship is different.
 Your primary considerations upon making the decision to separate or divorce should include: